oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 settings, and `/data/outputs/workspace-dsv4`, the git-initialised project directory the agent edits.

-**One documented caveat.** vLLM's published recipe for this checkpoint lists H200-class Hopper only under a prefill/decode-disaggregated deployment, and the expert weights use an fp4 format native to Blackwell.
-Plain tensor parallelism on Hopper is expected to work but is not an upstream-documented layout for this model — that is the template's single unverified assumption, and the tool-calling warm-up is what turns it into a log line in seconds rather than a wasted paid window.
+**One documented caveat, now partly closed.** vLLM's published recipe for this checkpoint lists H200-class Hopper only under a prefill/decode-disaggregated deployment, so plain tensor parallelism here is undocumented upstream rather than unsupported.
+It loads: measured on 2x141 GB H200, the fp4-expert weights come up at 74.37 GiB per card at tp=2, indexer cache in its non-Blackwell mode.
+It serves, too: the same launch passed the tool-calling warm-up and answered on `/v1/chat/completions`.

+Measured on that run, per card at tp=2: 75.31 GiB weights and non-torch, 2.79 GiB peak activation, 0.13 GiB CUDA graph pool, and **47.73 GiB of KV cache at the default 0.90 utilisation** — 2,446,666 tokens, 6.22x concurrency at a full 393216-token request.
+Engine init (profile, KV cache, warmup) took 456 s, most of it DeepGEMM warmup and the TileLang JIT of the manifold-hyper-connection kernels; those caches live under `$HOME` on the bucket, so relaunches are cheaper.
+Two startup artefacts are noise rather than problems: a burst of `CUDACachingAllocator` OOM warnings while TileLang compiles (before the KV pool is carved out — the same run reported 137.63 GiB of 139.8 free), and `shm_broadcast: No available shared memory broadcast block found in 60 seconds`, whose own message names compilation as the usual cause.
+Lowering `--gpu-memory-utilization` to quiet them costs KV cache and buys nothing.

 ## The dual-model pattern